Adib Shishakli: Early life

 Adib Shishakli was born in the Hama Sanjak of Ottoman Syria to a Sunni family.
-His mother was of Kurdish origin while his father was Arab.
+His mother was of Kurdish origin from the Barazi family while his father was a Syrian Turkmen.
 His family name, Shishakli, is a common surname derived from the Turkish word "çiçek", which means flower; çiçekli (Shishakli) therefore means someone or some place with flowers.

 Military and political career

 Shishakli was commissioned during the French Mandate of Syria as an officer in the colonial military in 1930.
 He studied at the Military Academy of Damascus (which later was relocated to Homs) and became an early member of the Syrian Social Nationalist Party (SSNP), founded by Antun Saadeh, promoting the concept of a Greater Syria.
 His brother Salah was also a prominent member of the SSNP.
-Following Syria's independence from France, Shishakli fought in a volunteer Arab army, known as the Arab Liberation Army, in the 1948 Arab-Israeli War.
+Following Syria's independence from France, Shishakli commanded the 2nd Yarmouk Brigade of the volunteer-based Arab Liberation Army (ALA) in the 1948 Arab-Israeli War, launching the first major ALA operation in Palestine in the abortive assault on Qal'at Jiddin.
 His exploits on the front lines earned him a following among Syria’s officer corps.

 The Arab defeat in the 1948 Arab-Israeli War was a motivating factor for the military coup led by Husni al-Za'im, which took place in 1949.
 Only months after al-Za'im's takeover, which shattered Syria's weak parliamentary system, Za'im was overthrown by a group of officers connected to the SSNP, including Shishakli and Zaim's old comrade, Colonel Sami al-Hinnawi, who led the new military junta.

 Za'im had previously delivered the SSNP leader Antun Saadeh to the Lebanese authorities, who had him tried and executed for wanting to destroy the modern state of Lebanon.
 Reportedly, after Za'im was killed, Shishakli ripped off Za'im's bloodstained shirt and took it to Saadeh's widow, who was still in Syria, telling her, "We have avenged his murder!".

 Shishakli worked with Sami al-Hinnawi, the new de facto ruler of Syria who refused to assume power on his own and who, instead, restored Syria's parliamentary system.
 Hinnawi became chief-of-staff of the Syrian Army.
 A veteran nationalist, Hashem al-Atassi, who had been president in the 1930s, became prime minister, and later president of Syria.
 Atassi wanted to create a union with Hashemite Iraq, something which Shishakli greatly opposed, claiming that Hinnawi was the driving force behind pro-Hashemite sentiment in Syria.